annikadl/ResearchTrack1-assignment2/README.md

 **SPIEGARE MAGARI UN PO' MEGLIO**
 Besides, the custom message, which contains velocity and position parameters, is created and sent by a publisher `pub` and subscribed from subscriber `sub_from_Odom`, which gets from "Odom" the two parameters.

+This client node is run by the launch file in a separate terminal, allowing the user to access directly to the set-target-interface.

 ### last_target_service
+`last_target_service` is a node implementing a service that, when called, returns the values of the last target sent by the user.
+The values are extracted from the ros parameters updated from the `set_target_client` and returned as response from the service.
+If the service is called before the user sets a target, the response gives the default values (`/des_pos_x = 0.0` and `des_pos_y = 1.0`) chosen in the launch file `assignment1.launch`.

+Also this service is run by the launch file; to call it and get the last target sent by the user run the command `rosservice call /last_target`.

 ### info_service
+`info_service` is a node implementing a service that, when called, returns the distance from the goal and the average velocity of the robot.

 ### assignment1.launch

 ## Flowchart

 ## Possible improvements
+Several improvements are possible:
+* increase the robot's velocity, to make the simulation smoother.